reednj/udp_rest/readme.md

 REST is a useful pattern for client-server interaction, but for simple scenarios setting up an entire HTTP stack is overkill.
 This gem provides a classes to allow for REST over UDP using a http-like protocol, as well as a curl like app for making requests from the command line.

-The request and response size is limited 512 bytes, so this model is only appropriate for certain apis.
+The request and response size is limited 512 bytes, so this model is only appropriate for certain uses.
+Obviously it isn't very good for returning large amounts of data, but rather for sending commands to an endpoint, or logging small amounts of data with a high frequency.

 ## Try it out